Next-Generation Compiler Technologies

 However, much of the time the programmer knows that two pointers don't alias or overlap at all.
 In these circumstances, the programmer can give the compiler a hint.
 These hints can come in different forms.

-DB: You discussed a focus on prototyping new features that will be useful for new versions of SYCL.
+Don: You discussed a focus on prototyping new features that will be useful for new versions of SYCL.
 Are there any particular challenges Intel is working on addressing here?

-JB: There are several things in the works.
+James: There are several things in the works.

-First, we’ve been working on defining a Graph API for SYCL.
+First, we've been working on defining a graph API for SYCL.
 Graph APIs can be very useful for reducing the runtime overhead in a program when offloading to the GPU.
 In particular, instead of submitting a well-known sequence of kernels one at a time, we can give a bigger chunk of work to the lower-level GPU runtime at once, saving us several round trips from the application into the runtime and back.

 We are also working on improving support when working with images in SYCL, adding conditional feature use on supported devices, adding device global variables, and making improvements to local memory and group algorithm handling.
 Fundamentally, we want to make simple things simple to express while extracting all the performance a device can deliver.

 Figure 5.
-SYCL – Supporting an open industry standard for accelerated computing support
+SYCL–Supporting an open industry standard for accelerated computing support

-DB: When and how do you see MLIR showing up in mainstream compilers in general?
+Don: When and how do you see MLIR showing up in mainstream compilers in general?

-JB: I think we’re already seeing it show up in newer domain-specific compilers for things like machine learning.
+James: I think we're already seeing it show up in newer domain-specific compilers for things like machine learning.

-Newer projects like Flang* are also using MLIR, but Flang is still in its early days compared to Clang.
+Newer projects like Flang are also using MLIR, but Flang is still in its early days compared to Clang.
 The challenge with adopting MLIR into existing projects is figuring out how the architecture needs to adapt to best use it.
-The Clang C/C++ frontend was designed around the LLVM compiler backend.
+The Clang C/C++ front end was designed around the LLVM compiler back end.
 Clang generates LLVM IR from its AST [Abstract Syntax Tree].

 To adopt MLIR, Clang needs to figure out what dialects of MLIR need to sit between the AST and LLVM IR.
 Earlier this year, engineers from Meta proposed a start to these discussions on the Clang mailing list, but this is an ongoing effort that will require the input and collaboration of the entire Clang community over a few years.

-Additional Resources:
+Additional Resources

 Technical Articles and Blogs